jitendera-code/Retail-Sales-Customer-Segmentation-Dashboard-SQL-Power-BI-Project/README.md

 # ⚙️ Project Methodology

-Imported the Online Retail dataset into SQL Server and prepared it for analysis.
+1. Imported the Online Retail dataset into SQL Server and prepared it for analysis.

-Cleaned and transformed the transaction data by handling missing values, removing cancelled orders, converting data types, and creating a reusable SQL View.
+2. Cleaned and transformed the transaction data by handling missing values, removing cancelled orders, converting data types, and creating a reusable SQL View.

-Performed Exploratory Data Analysis (EDA) using SQL to analyze revenue, customer behavior, product performance, monthly sales trends, peak shopping hours, country-wise revenue, and average order value.
+3. Performed Exploratory Data Analysis (EDA) using SQL to analyze revenue, customer behavior, product performance, monthly sales trends,peak shopping hours,country-wise revenue, and average order value.

-Conducted RFM (Recency, Frequency, Monetary) Analysis using SQL window functions to segment customers based on purchasing behavior.
+4. Conducted RFM (Recency, Frequency, Monetary) Analysis using SQL window functions to segment customers based on purchasing behavior.
 Exported the SQL query outputs as CSV files and imported them into Power BI.

 Built an interactive Power BI dashboard to visualize KPIs, sales performance, customer segmentation, product contribution, and revenue trends.